 Example of a Credit Rating Upgrade

-Rising Star vs Fallen Angel Bonds (Junk Bonds)
+Rising Star vs Fallen Angel

 Challenges for a Rising Star

-In such case, it may face challenges such as:
+Specifically, it may face challenges such as:

-- How to adopt new strategic plans
+- Adopting new strategic plans

 - Cash flows and financial management complexities

-Opportunities for a Rising Star
+Investment Opportunities with a Rising Star

+Thank you for reading CFI’s explanation of a Rising Star.
 CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)™ designation, a leading financial analyst certification program.
 To continue learning and advancing your career, these additional resources will be helpful: